tikv/rfcs/text/0113-keyspace-level-gc.md

 1. Get [keyspace meta](https://github.com/pingcap/kvproto/blob/d9297553c9009f569eaf4350f68a908f7811ee55/proto/keyspacepb.proto#L26C1-L33C2) and keyspace level GC safe point from PD:
     - Create a keyspace meta watch service: Watch keyspace meta etcd path to get the keyspace meta and put it in the mapping from keyspace id to keyspace meta.
-    - Create a keyspace level gc watch service : Watch the etcd path of the keyspace GC safe point to get the GC safe point with keyspace level GC enabled, put it in the mapping from keyspace id to keyspace level gc.
+    - Create a keyspace level GC watch service: Watch the corresponding etcd path to get the GC safe point of keyspace, put it in the mapping from keyspace id to keyspace level GC safe point.

 2. How to get GC safe point by mvcc key in Compaction Filter:
  ![img.png](../media/keyspace-level-gc-get-gc-safe-point.png)